Administrative arrest (Russia)

 The administrative detention is a short-term restriction of the freedom of a person to secure the consideration of the case and making a decision.
-The term of administrative detention normally should not exceed 3 hours (article 27.5), with the exception of the cases related to the violations or state borders and illegal stay in the country (detention up to 48 hours) and cases then a person is expected to be subject to administrative arrest.
-If an intoxicated person is detained, its detention time started from the moment the person is sobered.
+The term of administrative detention normally should not exceed 3 hours (article 27.5 of the Code of the Russian Federation on Administrative Offenses), with the exception of the cases related to the violations of state borders and illegal stay in the country (detention up to 48 hours), and cases when a person is expected to be subject to administrative arrest.
+If an intoxicated person is detained, its detention time starts from the moment the person has sobered up.

 If a minor is detained, their parents or legal guardians must be notified.

 The administrative arrest is carried out for an administrative offense of grave type, such as malicious defiance of police or military, petty hooliganism, etc.

 A number of categories of persons cannot be subject to administrative arrest, such as pregnant women, women with minor dependents, minors, handicapped persons, servicemen of various types, and some others.